Order of Loyalty to the Royal Family of Malaysia

 The Most Distinguished Order of Loyalty to the Royal Family of Malaysia (Darjah Yang Amat Dihormati Setia Diraja) is a Malaysian federal award presented for service and loyalty to the Crown, often to members of the armed forces, police and civil service.

 Order ranks

 Commander

 The highest class of the order is the Commander of the Order of Loyalty to the Royal Family of Malaysia (P.S.D.)
 (Panglima Setia Diraja).

 The award recipient receives the title Datuk and his wife Datin.

 There is no limit to the number of persons to be awarded this honour.
 It can also be conferred on foreign citizens as an honorary award.
-It does not carry any title.

 Companion

 Companion of the Order of Loyalty to the Royal Family of Malaysia (J.S.D.)
 (Johan Setia Diraja) is the second class of this order.

 There is no limit to the number of persons to be awarded this honour.
 It can also be conferred on foreign citizens as an honorary award.
 It does not carry any title.